vertexproject/synapse/docs/synapse/glossary.rst

 Display Mode
 ------------

 In :ref:`gloss-optic`, a means of visualizing data using the :ref:`gloss-research-tool`.
-Optic supports four display modes, namely:
+Optic supports the following display modes:

 - **Tabular mode,** which displays data and tags in tables (rows of results with configurable columns).
 - **Force Graph mode,** which projects data into a directed graph-like view of nodes and their interconnections.
 - **Statistics (stats) mode,** which automatically summarizes data using histogram (bar) and sunburst charts.
 - **Geospatial mode,** which can be used to plot geolocation data on a map projection.
+- **Tree Graph mode,** which displays nodes as a series of vertical "cards" and their property-based links to other nodes.
+- **Timeline mode,** which displays nodes with a time property in time sequence order.

 .. _gloss-dmon: